 Method Prep:30min › Cook:45min › Extra time:3days › Ready in:3days1hr15min

 Put the flour, baking powder, sugar, cinnamon, cloves and almonds on a clean work surface.
-Add the butter and quickly kneads to form a smooth dough.
-Alternatively you can process everything in the food processor until the dough holds together as a ball.
+Add the butter and egg yolks and quickly knead until smooth.
+Alternatively you can process everything in the food processor until the mixture holds together as a ball.
 Wrap in cling film and refrigerate for 1 hour.

 Preheat the oven to 180 C / Gas 4.
-Grease a cake 26-cm springform tin.
+Generously grease a cake 26-cm springform tin.

-Evenly distribute 2/3 of the dough in the tin so that the entire bottom is covered.
+Evenly distribute 2/3 of the mixture in the tin so that the entire bottom is covered.
 Spread redcurrant jam on top.

-Brush the lattice and the edge with lightly beaten egg yolk, talking care not to splash onto the jam.
+Brush the lattice and the edge with lightly beaten egg yolks, talking care not to splash onto the jam.

-Bake in the preheated oven for 45 minutes, or until golden brown.
+Bake in the preheated oven until golden brown, about 45 minutes.
 Watch carefully towards the end of the baking time to make sure the torte does not turn too dark which happens easily.